-This is Why It’s Smarter to Buy Certain Stuff Online Instead of In-Store
+This Is Why It’s Smarter to Buy Certain Stuff Online Instead of in the Store

 Consumers these days not only face the this-or-that dilemma; they also face the in-store-or-online dilemma before even setting out.

 When you stop in the store, you can test out or try on the items.
 If you’re a toucher, the type of person who touches everything in the store, you can do that, too.
 Or you can sniff it, taste it — whatever you want.
 You also don’t have to worry about shipping fees or fussing with returns.

 On the other hand, when you shop online, you don’t have to put on clothes or leave the house.
 You don’t have to lug anything around; you don’t have to deal with crowds or traffic.
 You don’t have to make eye contact with anyone.

 You can often save more money, too.
 If anything, shopping for the best price and applying rebate offers is a lot easier.

 In the spirit of not making eye contact with anyone but your cat, here's what to buy online instead of in the store.

 Admittedly, I’ve never approached a ticket counter at the airport to buy a flight.
 I guess that’s how they did it in the olden days — or if you’re way more impromptu than I am.

 I’m aware that some airlines offer discounts if you still stop by the airport’s ticket counter, but typically you can find the best deals by shopping around online through a site like Expedia or Kayak.
 (There are also apps, like Hopper, which tell you the best time to buy.
 It’s my favorite.)

 The same goes for hotels, too.
 You can usually hop online to find the best deals.